EliyahuBelay/Frontend-Mentor5/README.md

 ### Continued development

-I want to keep working more on vanilla js so I will be completely comfortable with again.
+I want to keep working more on vanilla js so I will be completely comfortable with it again.

 ### Useful resources